 These questions can lead to lots of sleepless nights!
 But they don’t need to.

 BUILD YOUR FOUNDATION TODAY

 Download 12 Business Success Foundations to Increase Your Prosperity & Give You Peace of Mind

 It is important to really analyze your financial goals for retirement 10 years before you think you are going to retire.
-For argument’s sake let’s say 55 is when you start?to make sure that you have a plan and that you stay on track to meet those goals over the years just before you retire.
-I’ve also heard the suggestion that you start living according to your retirement budget several years in advance of retiring to make sure that it is realistic.
-You want to be sure you can actually adhere to that budget so when the time comes you don’t use up your retirement savings sooner than anticipated!
+For argument’s sake, let’s say 55 is when you start to make sure that you have a plan and that you stay on track to meet those goals over the years just before you retire.
+I’ve also heard the suggestion that you start living according to your retirement budget several years in advance of retiring.
+You want to be sure you can actually adhere to that budget so when the time comes you don’t use up your retirement savings sooner than anticipated.

 If you haven’t given any of this any thought, do you think it might be time to do so?
 I started thinking about it as I was divorcing at 52.
 I was deciding whether to start my own business versus working in the corporate world.
 I thought about the fact that, if I used 65 as a retirement gauge, I had quite a few “work years” left in me.
 It occurred to me at my age, I would probably be one of the first to be let go if the company I was working for decided to reduce staff.
 I thought, “Why put myself in that position?
 I want to be in control of my own destiny!”

 I had also discovered my passion and thought that I would be able to accomplish it best with my own business.
 As a result, I’m an encore entrepreneur who coaches entrepreneurs and small business owners.
 I started my business later in life.
 I am happy and fulfilled, and I can work for as long as I want.
 More importantly, because I am doing what I am passionate about I can’t see myself chucking it all in at 65.
 It is something I can do for years.